Wuling Rongguang

-The Wuling Rongguang is a five-door, five- to eight-seater microvan produced by SAIC-GM-Wuling.
+The Wuling Rongguang (五菱荣光 (Wǔlíng Róngguāng)) is a series of mini commercial vehicles mainly seen as the five-door, five- to eight-seater microvan produced by SAIC-GM-Wuling.
+A two-door and four-door pickup variant called the Wuling Rongguang Xiaoka (荣光 小卡) is sold alongside the van with a 2.0 ton to 2.5 ton cargo load capacity.
+An additional model that further covers the 2.5 ton to 3.5 ton light-to-medium cargo load was added in 2018 called the Wuling Rongguang Xinka (荣光 新卡).

 First generation (2008)

 The Wuling Rongguang was originally introduced during the 2008 Beijing Auto Show.

 The Wuling Rongguang has engine options including a 1.2 liter inline-four engine producing 82 hp or a 1.5 liter inline-four engine producing 107 hp.
 Both engine options are mated to a 5-speed manual gearbox.

 The front view of a Wuling Rongguang.

 The rear view of a Wuling Rongguang.

 The front view of a Wuling Rongguang facelift.

 The rear view of a Wuling Rongguang facelift.